 There are some jobs that I really get a kick out of doing.
-Last week I had a 2015 BMW 3 series (F30) to install an alarm into, and whilst I always aim to get things as close to perfection as I can, this install was a particularly pleasing installation to complete.
+Last week I had a 2015 BMW 3 series alarm to install.
+It was a 2013 (F30) Model.

 When it comes to CAN-BUS alarms the features available vary massively between vehicle makes and models.
-Generally most Japanese cars tend to have fairly basic systems with limited options, where as some of the German cars are packed with features that simply need to be praised.
+Generally, most Japanese cars tend to have fairly basic systems with limited options, whereas some of the German cars are packed with features that simply need to be praised.

-The factory remote also opens and closes the windows with an extended press (something my customer was not aware of before I showed him and was stoked to find out) so it’s super easy to close the windows after the alarm warns you they are still open.
+The factory remote also opens and closes the windows with an extended press, (something my customer was not aware of before I showed him) so it’s super easy to close the windows after the alarm warns you they are still open.

 Speaking of ultrasonics the 3 series has a factory option alarm (most NZ 3 Series do not have one as standard) so there is already a location for them to go.
 I decided to see if I could get them into the stock locations.